IainMF/Mens_Rights_NZ/submissions/Family violence submission.md

 The It’s Not Okay campaign is a public awareness campaign about family violence which excluded male victims through tit’s development and implementation.

-> The Campaign was designed to reframe family violence as a serious social issue, build a shared understanding of what constitutes family violence, and promote a belief that it is possible to do something about it
+> The Campaign was designed to reframe family violence as a serious social issue, build a shared understanding of what constitutes family violence, and promote a belief that it is possible to do something about it[^29]

-> — An innovative approach to changing social attitudes around family violence in New Zealand: key ideas, insights and lessons learnt[^29]

 During the planning stages, they did not consider men as victims.
-They consulted organisations with expertise regarding women as victims (the National Collective of Independent Women’s Refuges) and men as perpetrators (the National Network of Stopping Violence Services).[^30]
+They consulted organisations with expertise regarding women as victims (the National Collective of Independent Women’s Refuges) and men as **perpetrators **(the National Network of Stopping Violence Services).[^30]

 Prior to the research being undertaken, it was thought that the Campaign might start by addressing male violence towards intimate partners.

-The research was “Thirty-seven in-depth face-to-face interviews were conducted with male perpetrators”[^31] who were already involved in stopping violence programs.
+The research was “Thirty-seven in-depth face-to-face interviews were conducted with **male perpetrators**”[^31] who were already involved in stopping violence programs.
 This biased research supported the development of the campaign.

 Two sets of television advertisements have been developed.
 The first set featured local celebrities and ordinary New Zealanders, men and women, voicing short messages about what’s not okay.

-The second phase of the Campaign focused on perpetrators’ stories, took a gendered approach to family violence.
+The second phase of the Campaign focused on perpetrators’ stories, **took a gendered approach to family violence**.
 The advertisements featured four men, not actors, telling their personal stories.

 The campaign was concerned that showing female perpetrators might

-“undermine policies designed to prevent and reduce male partner violence against women”.[^32] The campaign did not consider how this would affect male victims and possibly lead to secondary abuse.
+“*undermine policies designed to prevent and reduce male partner violence against women*”.[^32] The campaign did not consider how this would affect male victims and possibly lead to secondary abuse.
 For example,

-> \[It\] may lead the majority to assume that only severe violence to women is ‘domestic violence’, and anything less is ‘normal’ in relationships, especially aggression by women towards men.
+> \[It\] may lead the majority to assume that only severe violence to women is ‘domestic violence’, and anything less is ‘normal’ in relationships, especially aggression by women towards men.[^33]

-> The Gendered Perspective of Domestic (Intimate Partner) Violence: A Review of the Evidence[^33]

 Later the campaign did research into the effectiveness of their strategy, including a survey about New Zealander’s attitude to family violence.
 The research neglected to ask respondents about their attitude to female violence or male victimisation.
 Instead restricting the questions to:

-- Attitudes, values and beliefs related to gender-roles and men’s violence towards women
+- Attitudes, values and beliefs related to gender-roles and **men’s violence towards women**

-- Attitudes to defences/excuses for male violence to women
+- Attitudes to defences/excuses for **male violence to women**

 The results show that nearly all New Zealanders reject male to female violence.
 93% of respondents agree that “a man should never raise a hand against a woman”.
 However, we don’t know how many New Zealanders reject partner violence committed by women.
 Although the survey hints that most people don’t see female violence as serious.
-92% agree that a women hitting a man first is no excuse for a man to hit a women.
+92% agree that a women hitting a man first is no excuse for a man to hit a woman.
 Presumably these people did not consider the need for a man to defend himself and relied on negative stereotypes about men and women.

 This is speculation because the research was not done when the opportunity was there.